 This bill amends current law regarding the collection of hotel and motel occupancy fees by eliminating the statutory suspension that occurs if the annual appropriations for cultural projects funded by these fees are not met.
-Specifically, it removes provisions that would require the Director of the Division of Taxation to cease the collection of these fees if the appropriations act fails to meet the minimum funding levels for cultural projects.
+Specifically, it removes provisions that would require the Director of the Division of Taxation to cease the collection of these fees if the appropriations act does not meet the minimum levels set for cultural project funding.

 Statutes affected: